XDC-Community/docs/get-details/wallet-integration/wallet-connect.md

 ## Know more

-In this guide we cover the Standalone Client, but there are two common ways to integrate Web3 Wallets to your Dapp: Standalone Client and Web3Model :mag:
+In this guide we cover the Standalone Client, but there are two common ways to integrate WalletConnect: Standalone Client and Web3Model :mag:

 If you want to know more about Web3Model or other wallet integrations check [this page](https://docs.xdc.community/get-details/wallet-integration).